czonios/task-gopher/README.md

 </p>

 This project is a CLI task manager/todo application, with a web server built using [Echo][echo], and an SQLite database to hold the task data.
 It is built as a reimplementaion and continuation of [TaskCLI](https://github.com/charmbracelet/taskcli/tree/main) which itself is inspired by [Task Warrior](https://taskwarrior.org/).
-It is not a fork, but rather a reimagination of the implementation from scratch.
+It is not a fork, but rather a reimagination from scratch.
 Some components have been copied (e.g. the CLI Kanban command and helper functions).
 After the initial implementation, some conventions from the TaskCLI were used (e.g. using a `status` enum, instead of a bool (todo/done) used originally) when they were more convenient than the original implementation.

 The differences with TaskCLI, at a glance:

-- implemented an [Echo][echo] server for remotely accessing the tasks
+- implemented an [Echo][echo] server for remotely accessing the tasks (multiple clients)
+- implemented updating all clients through [Gorilla WebSocket](https://github.com/gorilla/websocket)
 - added [Docker](https://docs.docker.com/get-docker/) containers with build and run scripts for the app
-- added an optional description to the tasks
+- added optional extra functionality such as a `task_type` enum and `description` fields to the tasks
-- implemented a `deldb` CLI command to clear the database of tasks, that cannot be run remotely
+- implemented an extra CLI command, `deldb`, to clear the database of tasks

 ## Setup